 It is recommended that the leveling jacks be extended and the unit level before operating the slide out.
-Note: This slide out can be operated without utilizing the leveling system, but is recommended to have the unit as level as possible.
+Note: The slide outs can be operated without utilizing the leveling system, but is recommended to have the unit as level as possible.
+It is also recommended (though not mandatory) that the unit be connected to shore power or have the generator running while extending or retracting the slide outs.